notaryproject/notation/prototype-spec.md

 ## Metadata Types

+All TUF metadata should be stored in the registry as an OCI Artifact.

-### Signatures
+### Signatures and mediatype

-All metadata files will include a signature in the following format.
+All metadata files will include a signature and mediatype in the following format.

 ```
 {
+  "mediatype" : "application/vnd.cncf.notary.tuf+json",
   "signed" : ROLE,
   "signatures" : [
     { "keyid" : KEYID,